 If you’re the only employee or just starting up, MYOB Business Lite, the cheapest plan, is an excellent place to start with online accounting software.

-When your company starts growing and bringing more people on board, you can easily upgrade your plan to include more features as you start to need specific upgrades.
+When your company starts growing and hiring more people, you can easily upgrade your plan to include more features.

 Regarding the accounting software’s usability, the dashboard is simple and gives a quick overview of essential info, such as money in and out, bank accounts, transactions, and invoices.